sendbird/quickstart-calls-directcall-ios/README.md

 ### How to make a call

-1. Log in to the sample application on the primary device with the user ID set as the `caller`.
+1. Log in to the sample app on the primary device with the user ID set as the `caller`.
-2. Log in to the sample application on the secondary device using the ID of the user set as the `callee`.
+2. Log in to the sample app on the secondary device using the ID of the user set as the `callee`.
 Alternatively, you can also use the Calls widget found on the Calls dashboard to log in as the `callee`.
 3. On the primary device, specify the user ID of the `callee` and initiate a call.
 4. If all steps are followed correctly, an incoming call notification will appear on the device of the `callee`.
 5. Reverse the roles.
 Initiate a call from the other device.